Happy Days - Bright Futures

 Support is offered through targeted interventions and personalised targets.
 Teachers and learning assistants give constructive feedback during lessons, as well as facilitating and encouraging self and peer assessment.

 In Year 3 we aim to ensure that pupils become increasingly fluent with whole numbers and the 4 operations, including number facts and the concept of place value.
-We follow the Singapore approach and use the Maths No Problem scheme of work to enable children to master an understanding and love of maths.
+We follow the White Rose Scheme of Learning to enable children to master an understanding and love of maths.
 Children work independently and collaboratively using a range of manipulatives.
 They are encouraged to develop reasoning skills by exploring and recording different methods when solving a problem and explaining their preferred method.
 We offer consolidation groups for those who may need some support as well as challenge activities.

 We expect children to continue to learn their times tables at home and we have regular quizzes at school to develop rapid recall and application of these number facts.